 Hotel Shuttles (Recommended)

 Orlando and Port Canaveral are meccas of tourism.
 Between theme parks, cruises, and beaches, there is an amazing amount to do and see.
 In addition, there are tons of hotels all competing with each other for business from tourists.

 As a perk to get your business, many hotels offer extras such as shuttles between Port Canaveral and the Orlando airport and/or the cruise port.
 The good news about these services is that they are perfect if you are flying in the day before your cruise.
-The hotel shuttles will pick you up, take you to the hotel, and then to the port the next day.
+The shuttles will pick you up from the airport, take you to the hotel, and then to the port the next day.

 To help you find a place offering a shuttle, we have a list of hotels with Orlando airport and cruise port shuttles for Port Canaveral.